Yogeswari-S/docker-polymer/README.md

     $ docker run --rm -ti -v ${PWD}:/app inclusivedesign/polymer bower install
     $ docker run --rm -ti -v ${PWD}:/app inclusivedesign/polymer polymer build

-And your project will be available in the 'build' directory.
+And your project will be available in the 'build' directory in the standard bundled/unbundled structure produced by a Polymer [https://github.com/PolymerElements/polymer-starter-kit#build](build).

 You can also add it as a shell alias to avoid having to type it every time: